A Place in the Sun (1951 film): Plot

-Censorship
+Production

-On November 14, 1949, a letter from the Production Code Administration's Joseph I. Breen pointed out an issue regarding the dialogue between Alice and her doctor.
+On November 14, 1949, a letter from the Production Code Administration's Joseph I. Breen identified a worrisome issue with the dialogue between Alice and her doctor.
 Breen cautioned against direct references to abortion, specifically the line in the script in which Alice says, "Doctor, you've got to help me."
-In the finished film, the line became, "Somebody's got to help me", and while abortion is rather clearly implied, the film does not include any actual mention of it.
+In the finished film, the line became, "Somebody's got to help me", and while it is implied that Alice does not want the baby, the film avoids mentioning it.

-In 1965, director Stevens threatened to sue for US$1,000,000 any TV station that inserted any commercial into the running of his film without his specific approval of the ad.
+In 1965, director George Stevens threatened to sue any television stations that inserted commercials into the film without his approval.